Hanq416/illuminanceCalculation/README.md

 11.Output the visulized lux gradient map.

 --------------------------------------------------------------------------------------------------------------------------
-#### The original distribution contain a SAMPLE HDR image for NEW USER to get familar with this program.
+#### The original distribution contain a SAMPLE HDR image for NEW USER to getting familar with this program.

 --------------------------------------------------------------------------------------------------------------------------